-Julia Crick has published on various aspects of the intellectual and social history of medieval Britain, with a particular focus on the transmission of knowledge, ideas and information.
+Julia Crick has published widely on the intellectual and social history of medieval Britain, with a particular focus on the transmission of knowledge, ideas and information.
 She has undertaken studies of manuscripts and script in books and documents and has a particular interest in the transmission of a variety of historical narratives, including forgeries.
 Her doctoral research concerned Geoffrey of Monmouth’s History of the Kings of Britain, and she has edited the charters of the Anglo-Saxon archive of St Albans abbey, many of them forged.
+With Peter Stokes (King's) and Stephen Baxter (University of Oxford) she is currently working on an AHRC-funded research project investigating Exon Domesday, one of the earliest surviving versions of Domesday Book: `The Conqueror's Commissioner's: Unlocking the Domesday Survey of South-West England'.
 She was awarded a Leverhulme Research Fellowship 2008-10 to work on a project entitled `Script and Forgery in England to A.D.
 1100' and is currently working on a series of papers to bring this research to completion.

 For more details, please see her full research profile.

 - Crick, J. C., & van Houts, E. M. C. (2011).
 A Social History of England, 900-1200.
 Cambridge: Cambridge University Press.

 - Crick, J. C. (2007).
 Charters of St. Albans (Vol. XIII).
 Oxford: Oxford University Press for the British Academy.